JC-Morph/alghemy/readme.md

 Alghemy is a Ruby library built to facilitate the manipulation of data for artistic purpose.
 It is intended for use as a mini [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language).
-It can recognise multiple sound, video, and image formats, convert between them, and automate intensive processes.
+It can recognise multiple sound, video, and image formats, convert between them, and automate unpredictable processes.

 ## Installation